The 2021 grants round is now closed.

 Stage two – full application

-Full applications will be sent to external reviewers for peer review.
-The Research Committee will then meet to consider the full applications and peer review feedback in March 2018.
-A final decision will be made by the Board of Trustees in April 2018.
+Full applications are sent to external reviewers for peer review.
+The Research Committee then meet to consider the full applications and peer review feedback in March 2021.
+A final decision is made by the Board of Trustees.